jamyyu/Splitmate/README.md

 # [Splitmate](https://splitmate.site/)

-SplitMate is a web-based bill-splitting application designed to help users efficiently manage shared expenses in groups and provide real-time settlement advice with minimal transactions.
+Splitmate is a web-based bill-splitting application designed to help users efficiently manage shared expenses in groups and provide settlement advice with minimal transfers.

 ## Features